 - 3 1/8 cups (just shy of 15 ounces) unbleached all-purpose flour – see Note

 - 1/4 cup dry buttermilk (or nonfat milk), fluffed with a fork (see Note)

 - 1/2 cup sourdough starter, fed or unfed; fed and ripe (doubled in size) will give you a more vigorous rise

 - cornmeal, for coating

 - In a medium mixing bowl, whisk together the flour, dry buttermilk, salt and remaining 2 3/4 teaspoons sugar.
 Set aside.

 - In a small dish, combine 1/4 teaspoon sugar, 1/4 cup water (105 – 110 degrees) and yeast.
 Set aside for 3 to 5 minutes or until it turns bubbly.
 The bubbles confirm your yeast is active (called “proofing the yeast”).

 - In a large bowl of an electric mixer, stir together the sourdough starter, softened butter, proofed yeast, and remaining 3/4 cup warm water (110 – 115 degrees).

-- Remove dough from bowl and turn out onto a lightly floured surface.
-Knead a few times by hand to confirm texture is correct (it should feel like your earlobe or a baby’s bottom).
-Transfer dough to a large greased bowl, turning once to coat surface.
+- Remove dough from the bowl and turn out onto a lightly floured surface.
+Knead a few times by hand until the dough is smooth and elastic, and feels like your earlobe or a baby’s bottom.
+Transfer dough to a large greased bowl, turning once to coat the surface.
 Cover with a clean dish towel and let rise in a warm place (85 degrees) for about 1 1/2 hours, or until it’s puffy and doubled in size.